Gara2025/jubilant-tribble/README.md

 - **[01-FAQ-Accordion](./01-FAQ-Accordion/)** - Contains a simple, accessible FAQ component.
 - **[04-FAQ-with-Infographic](./04-FAQ-with-Infographic/)** - A two-column component that pairs an infographic with an accordion.
 - **[03-Pillar-Page-Snippets](./03-Pillar-Page-Snippets/)** - A rich collection of advanced content blocks (comparison tables, feature cards, CTAs, etc.) for building detailed informational pages.
+- **[06-sticky-on-page-navigation-content-pages](./06-sticky-on-page-navigation-content-pages/)** - A sticky navigation bar that remains fixed at the top as users scroll.
+Features automatic section highlighting and smooth scrolling.
+Best for long-form content pages.

 ---